-- the supply of goods to the Council;
+- The supply of goods to the Council

-- the supply of services to the Council;
+- The supply of services to the Council; and

-- the execution of works for the Council;
+- The execution of works for the Council

-- the disposal of Council assets; or
+- The disposal of Council assets,

-- any of the above for which the Council is responsible for payment but are delivered on the Council's behalf by other agencies.
+- Or any of the above for which the Council is responsible for payment but are delivered on the Council's behalf by other agencies.

-4 PAYMENT OF ACCOUNTS
+4. PAYMENT OF ACCOUNTS

-- 4.1 In order to fulfil their broad role of responsibility described in paragraph 3.1, all managers will need to ensure that the following procedures are complied with when incurring expenditure and when authorising payment of accounts. - 4.2 It is essential that the Heads of Service ensure that there are effective internal controls over the payment process, including a clear division of duties between placing orders and paying invoices.
-The Heads of Service must also ensure that there is a system of authorising orders and payments sufficient to prevent fraudulent or inaccurate orders or payments being made.
+- 4.1 In order to fulfil their broad role of responsibility described in paragraph 3.1, all managers will need to ensure that the following procedures are complied with when actually incurring expenditure and authorising payment of accounts. - 4.2 It is essential that the Heads of Service ensure that there are effective internal controls over the payment process, including a clear division of duties between placing orders and paying invoices.
+The Heads of Service must also ensure that there is a system of authorising orders and payments which is sufficient to prevent fraudulent or inaccurate orders or payments being made.
 The Audit and Risk Manager must be consulted on the overall arrangements. - 4.3 Orders should be raised within the Council's Financial Management System for all services and supplies.
 Heads of Service will supply the Head of Finance details of those officers able to authorise orders, with appropriate authorisation limits for each officer.
-The order should be updated within the System to reflect the delivery of the services or supplies or, if necessary, the order should be cancelled within the system.
+Orders must be raised within the Council's Financial Management System for all services and supplies.
+Orders must be coded to the correct Cost Centre (where the money is being spent) and subjective Code (what it is being spent on).
+The order must be updated within the System to reflect the delivery of the services or supplies, or if necessary, the order should be cancelled within the system.